AEDXDEV/ECMD/README.md

 ## ⚙️ Dynamic Argument Support

-- `PlayerArgument`, `ItemArgument`, and `WorldArgument` now support dynamic updating every 5 seconds using:
+*PlayerArgument* and *WorldArgument* update automatically every 5 seconds to reflect:

+- Connected players

+- Loaded worlds

+All updates are handled internally through ECMD’s scheduler — no extra setup or manual calls to tick() required.

 ---